How to Solve Questions on Linear Expansivity

 x = y/(c*t)

-For aluminium,
+For aluminum,

-linear expansivity of aluminium = a
+linear expansivity of aluminum = a

-change in length of aluminium = b
+change in length of aluminum = b

-original length of aluminium = d
+the original length of aluminum = d

 temperature change = r